• Skip to primary navigation

 • Add the lemon juice and cream and whisk to fully incorporate.

-• Let the bars cool to room temperature, about two hours.
-The longer they cool, the easier and prettier they are to slice.
-Transfer bars to a cutting board and cut into squares or wedges.
+• Transfer bars to a cutting board and cut into squares or wedges.
 Using a sieve, sprinkle with confectioner's sugar and serve.

 Tried this recipe?Let us know how it was!

-« Raspberry Swirl Cheesecake Brownies
+« Raspberry Cheesecake Brownies

 Strawberry Shortbread Cookies »